Non-small-cell lung cancer: Large-cell lung carcinoma

 Large-cell lung carcinoma (LCLC) is a heterogeneous group of undifferentiated malignant neoplasms originating from transformed epithelial cells in the lung.
-LCLCs have typically comprised around 10% of all NSCLCs in the past, although newer diagnostic techniques seem to be reducing the incidence of diagnosis of "classic" LCLC in favor of more poorly differentiated SCCs and adenocarcinomas.
-LCLC is, in effect, a "diagnosis of exclusion", in that the tumor cells lack light microscopic characteristics that would classify the neoplasm as a small-cell carcinoma, squamous-cell carcinoma, adenocarcinoma, or another more specific histologic type of lung cancer.
-LCLC is differentiated from SCLC primarily by the larger size of the anaplastic cells, a higher cytoplasmic-to-nuclear size ratio, and a lack of "salt-and-pepper" chromatin.
+Large-cell lung carcinomas have typically comprised around 10% of all non-small-cell lung cancers in the past, although newer diagnostic techniques seem to be reducing the incidence of diagnosis of "classic" large-cell lung carcinoma in favor of more poorly differentiated SCCs and adenocarcinomas.
+Large-cell lung carcinoma is, in effect, a "diagnosis of exclusion", in that the tumor cells lack light microscopic characteristics that would classify the neoplasm as a small-cell carcinoma, squamous-cell carcinoma, adenocarcinoma, or another more specific histologic type of lung cancer.
+Large-cell lung carcinoma is differentiated from small-cell lung cancer primarily by the larger size of the anaplastic cells, a higher cytoplasmic-to-nuclear size ratio, and a lack of "salt-and-pepper" chromatin.

 Signs and symptoms

-Many of the symptoms of NSCLC can be signs of other diseases, but having chronic or overlapping symptoms may be a signal of the presence of the disease.
+Many of the symptoms of non-small-cell lung cancer can be signs of other diseases, but having chronic or overlapping symptoms may be a signal of the presence of the disease.
 Some symptoms are indicators of less advanced cases, while some may signal that the cancer has spread.
 Some of the symptoms of less advanced cancer include chronic cough, coughing up blood, hoarseness, shortness of breath, wheezing, chest pain, weight loss, and loss of appetite.
 A few more symptoms associated with the early progression of the disease are feeling weak, being very tired, having trouble swallowing, swelling in the face or neck, and continuous or recurring infections such as bronchitis or pneumonia.
 Signs of more advanced cases include bone pain, nervous-system changes (headache, weakness, dizziness, balance problems, seizures), jaundice, lumps near the surface of the body, numbness of extremities due to Pancoast syndrome, and nausea, vomiting, and constipation brought on by hypercalcemia.
 Some more of the symptoms that indicate further progression of the cancer include shortness of breath, superior vena cava syndrome, trouble swallowing, large amounts of mucus, weakness, fatigue, and hoarseness.

 Screening guidelines

-The current USPSTF guidelines for lung cancer screening includes everyone aged 50 to 80 years old with a 20 pack-year history of smoking and still currently are or quit within the past 15 years.
+The United States Preventive Services Task Force guidelines for lung cancer screening include everyone aged 50 to 80 years of age with a 20 pack-year history of smoking and still currently are or quit within the past 15 years.
 The recommended age to commence screening was recently lowered to 50 instead of 55 along with the pack-year smoking history which was lowered from 30 to 20.
-The current recommended method of screening is a low-dose computed tomography (CT) annually.
+The recommended method of screening is a low-dose computed tomography (CT) annually.